Upcoming:

 About

-Sammy Zeisel is a theater director and filmmaker originally from Bethesda, MD.
-He recently completed his MFA in Directing at the David Geffen School of Drama at Yale University where he was awarded the Julian Milton Kaufman Memorial Prize in directing.
-He is currently the directing fellow at Rattlestick Theater.
+Sammy Zeisel is a theater director, filmmaker, and teacher based in Brooklyn, NYC.
+He received his MFA in Directing at the David Geffen School of Drama at Yale University where he was awarded the Julian Milton Kaufman Memorial Prize for excellence in directing.
+He was the directing fellow at Rattlestick Theater 2024/25 and is currently a Lecturer in the Design and Playwriting Departments at the David Geffen School of Drama at Yale.

 As a theater director, Sammy specializes in contemporary re-imaginings of classics, formally inventive new plays, and experimental solo performance.
 His work tends to be site-responsive, immersive, and/or participatory, engaged as much with narrative as with the ritual of live performance itself.

-Before moving to the East Coast for graduate school, Sammy lived and worked in Chicago where select credits included the Chicago premieres of The Late Wedding and Home Invasion by Christopher Chen; Meatball Séance, and other participatory solo work of performance artist John Michael (WINNER: Best Solo Performance Ottawa Fringe Festival); and new plays by playwrights Beth Hyland, Laura Winters, and others.
+Before moving to the East Coast for graduate school, Sammy lived and worked in Chicago where select credits include the Chicago premieres of The Late Wedding and Home Invasion by Christopher Chen; the solo performances of John Michael Meatball Séance (WINNER: Best Solo Performance Ottawa Fringe Festival) and Spank Bank Time Machine which has handed out 4,000 doses of Narcan and conducted 48 Narcan demonstrations across 8 cities; and new plays by playwrights Beth Hyland, Laura Winters, and others.

 As a filmmaker, Sammy tends to make intimate character studies which playfully blur the line between comedy and tragedy.
 His short films have screened at festivals across the country, including his most recent short Clambake which screened at the Art of Brooklyn Film Festival and his self-written short Cheese Shop which won Best Director at the Windy City International Film Festival and Audience Choice Award at Indieworks.